 Why retire the stroller?

-Once Baby has been walking or running comfortably on his own for a while, the stroller will eventually start edging closer and closer to retirement.
+Once Baby has been walking or running comfortably on their own for a while, the stroller will eventually start edging closer and closer to retirement.
 Here are some of the reasons why many parents decide to ix-nay the oller-stray.

 - Better sleep at night: The added exercise from moving around could help children get a better night’s sleep.
 Sounds like a dream, right?